theislab/single-cell-tutorial/README.md

 For R>=3.5 and bioconductor>= 3.7:
 The clusterExperiment version that comes for bioconductor 3.7 has slightly changed naming convention. `clusterExperiment()` is now called `ClusterExperiment()`.
 The script should be changed accordingly when using newer versions of R.

+For Pandas>=0.24.0:
+Pandas 0.24.0 is currently not compatible with rpy2 < 3.0.0.
+Once rpy2 3.0.0 is released, the tutorial should work with latest package updates.
+Please note that Pandas 0.24.0 requires anndata version 0.6.18 and a scanpy version > 1.37.0.

 ### Adapting the pipeline for other datasets: